-In Master Receive mode, the first byte transmitted contains the slave address of the transmitting device (7 bits) and the R/W bit.
-In this case, the R/W bit will be logic '1'.
+In Master Receive mode, the first byte transmitted contains the slave address of the transmitting device (7 bits) and the R/\overline{W} bit.
+In this case, the R/\overline{W} bit will be logic '1'.
 Thus, the first byte transmitted is a 7-bit slave address, followed by a '1' to indicate the receive bit.
 Serial data is received via SDAx, while SCLx outputs the serial clock.
-Serial data is received 8 bits at a time.
-After each byte is received, an Acknowledge bit is transmitted.
+Serial data is received, an Acknowledge bit is transmitted.
 Start and Stop conditions indicate the beginning and end of transmission.